peilun-he/PDSim/README.md

 \dots = \sigma_{m-1} - \sigma_m$.

 ### Polynomial Diffusion Model

+In this section, we present a general framework of the polynomial diffusion model.
+The mathematical foundations and applications of polynomial diffusion model in finance are provided in Filipovic and Larsson (2016) and a simulation study is given in He et al. (2024).

 Under the polynomial diffusion framework, the spot price $S_t$ is expressed as a polynomial function of the hidden state vector $x_t$ (with components $\chi_t$